dssg/voter-protection/data/readme.md

   * Substitute columns if desired, change metrics of interest, and adjust formulas if needed to account for new categories
   * In Tableau, change the variables selected in each sheet accordingly

-* *"My data is at precinct level/ I have better data than you."*
+* *"My data is at precinct level / I have better data than you."*
   * Reference the Python script to use, change, and modify what we have to suit your needs.
-  * By August 15th, full processing script will be shared to the toolkit for easier plug-and-play

-* *"Excel irks me.
+* *"Excel formulas irk me.
 I would rather generate these entire csvs using Python scripts."*
-  * Script coming soon with later update.
+  * By August 15th, full processing script will be shared for easier plug-and-play.

-* *"Just show me the data."*
+* *"Show me the data."*
-  * The toolkit can be directly downloaded from the Toolkit link.
+  * You got it.
+The toolkit itself can be directly downloaded from the Toolkit link.

 | Data Source | Description | Years | Link